cysouw/graphicalgrammar/text/germany.md

 - Different levels of embedding are indicated both by graphically lower placement and by different lower-case letters
 - The letter *k* indicates *kurz*, i.e. a shortened *zu+Infinitiv* clause
 - Arches connect separated parts from the same clause
-- Plusses connect clauses with shared arguements
+- Plusses connect clauses with shared arguments
 - Punctuation like commas, colons and semicolons are copied verbatim from the sentence into the graphic display.

 ::: ex